judyjoseph/sonic-mgmt/docs/testplan/MACsec-test-plan.md

 4. Send encrypted PFC frame on the PTF injected port
    - The DUT expects to capture the clear PFC packet

-#### Verify SNMP sessions are created across interface with macsec configuration.
+#### Verify SNMP request/response works across interface with macsec configuration.
   Configure the macsec profile on interface and check if the snmp walk succeeds from the peer VM.

 ### Testcase : Deployment usecases and fault handling scenario's